Look after your mental health over the holidays

 Tips on dealing with stress

-However, this time of the year also brings stress, with people worrying about money, remembering the loss of a loved one, or feeling lonely.
+Christmas can also bring stress, with people worrying about money, remembering the loss of a loved one, or feeling lonely.

 Practical tips on dealing with stress over the festive season include: